 Why Take It?

-Folks may also try it if they have jobs that disrupt typical sleep schedules, a condition called sleep work disorder.
+Folks may try melatonin if they have jobs that disrupt typical sleep schedules, a condition called sleep work disorder.

 It's used to treat or prevent jet lag, too.
 That's the tired, run-down feeling some get when they're traveling across time zones.